-&lt;sup>261 Equity markets currently have morning, primary, and evening sessions.
+261 Equity markets currently have morning, primary, and evening sessions.
 It is possible that over time sessions may cross into the next calendar day.

-- Quality assurance environment a quality assurance (QA) environment must be created to allow simulation and testing of all applications, interfaces, and data integration points contained in the CAT System. - The QA environment shall be able to simulate end-to-end production functionality and perform with the same operational characteristics, including processing speed, as the production environment. - The QA environment shall support varied types of changes, such as, but not limited to, the following: - Application patches; - Bug fixes; - Operating system upgrades; - Introduction of new hardware or software components; - New functionality; - Network changes; - Regression testing of existing functionality; - Stress or load testing (simulation of production-level usage); and - Recovery and failover. - A comprehensive test plan for each build and subsequent releases must be documented. - Production environment fully operational environment that supports receipt, ingestion, processing and storage of CAT Data.
-Backup/disaster recovery components must be included as part of the production environment. - Industry test environment - The Plan Processor must provide an environment supporting industry testing (test environment) that is functionally equivalent to the production environment, including: - End-to-end functionality (e.g., data validation, processing, linkage, error identification, correction and reporting mechanism) from ingestion to output, sized to meet the standards of the production SLA; - Performance metrics that mirror the production environment; and - Management with the same information security policies applicable to the production environment. - The industry test environment must also contain functionality to support industry testing, including: - Minimum availability of 24x6; - Replica of production data when needed for testing; - Data storage sized to meet varying needs, dependent upon scope and test scenarios; and
+- Quality assurance environment a quality assurance (QA) environment must be created to allow simulation and testing of all applications, interfaces, and data integration points contained in the CAT System. - The QA environment shall be able to simulate end-to-end production functionality and perform with the same operational characteristics, including processing speed, as the production environment. - o The QA environment shall support varied types of changes, such as, but not limited to, the following: - Application patches; - Bug fixes; - Operating system upgrades; - Introduction of new hardware or software components; - New functionality; - Network changes; - Regression testing of existing functionality; - Stress or load testing (simulation of production-level usage); and - Recovery and failover. - o A comprehensive test plan for each build and subsequent releases must be documented. - Production environment fully operational environment that supports receipt, ingestion, processing and storage of CAT Data.
+Backup/disaster recovery components must be included as part of the production environment. - Industry test environment - The Plan Processor must provide an environment supporting industry testing (test environment) that is functionally equivalent to the production environment, including: - End-to-end functionality (e.g., data validation, processing, linkage, error identification, correction and reporting mechanism) from ingestion to output, sized to meet the standards of the production SLA; - Performance metrics that mirror the production environment; and - Management with the same information security policies applicable to the production environment. - o The industry test environment must also contain functionality to support industry testing, including: - Minimum availability of 24x6; - Replica of production data when needed for testing; - Data storage sized to meet varying needs, dependent upon scope and test scenarios; and

-- Support of two versions of code (current and pending). - The industry test environment must support the following types of industry testing: - Technical upgrades made by the Plan Processor; - CAT code releases that impact CAT Reporters; - Changes to industry data feeds (e.g., SIP, OPRA, etc.); - Industry-wide disaster recovery testing; - Individual CAT Reporter and Data Submitter testing of their upgrades against CAT interfaces and functionality; and - Multiple, simultaneous CAT Reporter testing. - The industry test environment must be a discrete environment separate from the production environment. - The Plan Processor must provide the linkage processing of data submitted during coordinated, scheduled, industry-wide testing.
-Results of the linkage processes must be communicated back to Participants as well as to the Operating Committee. - Data from industry testing must be saved for three months.
-Operational metrics associated with industry testing (including but not limited to testing results, firms who participated, and amount of data reported and linked) must be stored for the same duration as the CAT production data. - The Plan Processor must provide support for industry testing, including testing procedures, coordination of industry testing, publish notifications, and provide help desk support during industry testing. - The Participants and the SEC must have access to industry test data.
+- Support of two versions of code (current and pending). - o The industry test environment must support the following types of industry testing: - Technical upgrades made by the Plan Processor; - CAT code releases that impact CAT Reporters; - Changes to industry data feeds (e.g., SIP, OPRA, etc.); - Industry-wide disaster recovery testing; - Individual CAT Reporter and Data Submitter testing of their upgrades against CAT interfaces and functionality; and - Multiple, simultaneous CAT Reporter testing. - o The industry test environment must be a discrete environment separate from the production environment. - o The Plan Processor must provide the linkage processing of data submitted during coordinated, scheduled, industry-wide testing.
+Results of the linkage processes must be communicated back to Participants as well as to the Operating Committee. - o Data from industry testing must be saved for three months.
+Notwithstanding any other provision of the CAT NMS Plan, this Appendix D, or Exchange Act Rule 17a-1, such test data (whether related to the CAT order and transaction system or the customer account and information system) may be deleted by the Plan Processor after three months.
+Operational metrics associated with industry testing (including but not limited to testing results, firms who participated, and amount of data reported and linked) must be stored for the same duration as the CAT production data. - The Plan Processor must provide support for industry testing, including testing procedures, coordination of industry testing, publish notifications, and provide help desk support during industry testing. - o The Participants and the SEC must have access to industry test data.